dnordstrom/migraine/README.md

 Migraine is a simple gem to assist in writing data migration scripts in Ruby.
 It supports various database adapters (e.g.
-MySQL, SQLite3, PostgreSQL) through the Sequel Ruby gem.
+MySQL, SQLite3, PostgreSQL) through its only dependency; the Sequel Ruby gem.

 ## Requirements